iniffur/CV/README.md

 - Designed and produced marketing content - including custom email templates built with HTML and CSS
 - Analysed fund holdings data in order to find opportunities to gain new clients

+### Epping Forest District Council (January 2019 - February 2020)
+#### Contaminated Land Assistant Officer

+- Kept track of all contaminated land issues in new and existing planning permissions
+- Read through and analysed scientific reports with a team of several senior officers and consultants

 ## Skills

 ### Strong communication

-By working at many different roles in various sized companies - I believe I have been able to develop very strong communication skills.
-Much of my most recent role involved constant communication with clients to maintain and build upon existing relatioinships - and my strong communication skills there in allowed service desk requests to be resolved smoothly.
+By working in many different roles in various-sized companies - I believe I have been able to develop very strong communication skills.
+Much of my current part-time role involves constant communication with clients to maintain and build upon existing relationships - and my strong communication skills allow service desk requests to be resolved smoothly.

 ### Fast Learner & Ability to Self Teach

 I have always found myself to be quick to learn new things and adapt to new situations.
 During my role at the Independent Research Forum, due to the nature of the company, I found myself moved between projects very often and was kept on my toes.
-Being able to learn fast and grasp understandings of new company processes and technologies that I had not previously been exposed to led to a stronger work performance in comparision to others placed in similar situations.
-An example of this being when I was tasked to head up designing and crafting email templates; while I didn't have any prior experience with design or HTML and CSS, I was able to self teach and adapt to produce a solid end result.
+Being able to learn fast and grasp an understanding of new company processes and technologies that I had not previously been exposed to led to stronger work performance in comparison to others placed in similar situations.
+An example of this was when I was tasked to head up designing and crafting email templates; while I didn't have any prior experience with design or HTML and CSS, I was able to self-teach and adapt to produce a solid end result.

-### Problem Solving
+### Problem-Solving

-My problem solving skills were tested at their peak during my time at university - where many of my modules were highly analytical and problem based.
-While I believe I have always possessed mathematical and logical thinking skills, they were further developed and refined more so here.
-More specifically, during my final dissertation - where very little was given in the way of guidance of how to achieve outcomes based on the initial hypothesis.
+My problem-solving skills were tested at their peak during my time at university - where many of my modules were highly analytical and problem-based.
+While I believe I have always possessed mathematical and logical thinking skills, they were further developed and refined here.
+More specifically, during my final dissertation - where very little was given in the way of guidance on how to achieve outcomes based on the initial hypothesis.

 ## Education